PrzemekWasinski/Chess/README.md

 and select where you want to move it (for example E4).
 After a piece and a move is selected the code will determine if the move is legal or not and let you move or let you choose a different move.
 The move counter can be seen in the bottom left corner of the chess board.

-Currently the game is only winnable via a basic checkmate, draws have not beein implemented yet.
+Currently the game only ends upon a basic checkmate or a stalemate and the winner is displayed in the terminal.

 # Pieces
 Each piece has its own icon on the terminal chess board where the first letter is the piece's colour and second letter is the actual piece.
 A key can be seen below: